TheMetalCode/web_automation_primer/README.md

     Then I am redirected to the corresponding website from the search result
 ```

-Insert Capybara code into these steps to successfully find one search result and click on it.
+Insert Watir-Webdriver code into these steps to successfully find one search result and click on it.

 features/step_definitions/my_google_steps.rb